hmxmilohax/festivalinfobot/README.md

     For newer CHOpt versions, Qt6 .dlls may be required to be copied as well.
 These files are present in the .gitignore.

-To be able to produce audio previews, any build of FFmpeg and FFprobe (executables) in the root is required.
+To be able to produce audio previews, any builds of FFmpeg and FFprobe (executables) in the root are required.

 Aditionally, the bot is unable to decrypt Festival MIDIs without the correct key.
+You WILL experience errors if the key is not provided.